zMiner

 The proposal is that the zMiner is guaranteed a minimum of 80% of the reward available for that batch in the queue.
 The remaining 20% goes into a pool to pay out premiums.

-The premium depends on the age of the queue, it's calculated proportionally to the number of blocks that have passed since the queue was started, counting from the creation of the earliest UTXO in the queue.
-The premium will be calculated through accrual at a fixed factor with the caveat that a premium is paid out only if the fund is not depleted.
+The premium depends on the queue’s age.
+It’s calculated proportionally to the number of blocks that have passed since the queue was started, counting from the creation of the earliest UTXO in the queue.
+The premium will be calculated through accrual at a fixed factor, with the caveat that a premium is paid out only if the fund is not depleted.

 The proposal is to initially set at the premium as 0.1% of the “assigned reward” for every pending block.